Mainz Rose Monday parade: 1839–1933

 In 1856, Mainz's carnival celebrations and the Rose Monday Parade were revived, drawing on the successful early years.
 The Mainzer Klepper-Garde, founded that year, participated as the second guard of the street carnival.
 In 1863, the parade was planned to be particularly magnificent to mark the 25th anniversary of the organised carnival in Mainz.
 However, offensive carnival speeches led the Prussian garrison commander to withdraw bands and horses, threatening cancellation.
 The Grand Duke of Hesse-Darmstadt provided bands and horses, allowing the parade to proceed.
 The German-Danish War in 1864 and subsequent political events, including the Prussian-Austrian War, along with a lack of funds, caused a long break in the parade until 1884.

 The parade survived this hiatus and, starting in 1884, experienced a new boom.
 The construction of the new Stadthalle (city hall) in 1884, then the largest festival hall in Germany, boosted indoor carnival celebrations.
 Floats became larger and more elaborate, with structures designed by architects and sculptors reaching heights of up to 6 meters.
 In 1888, the 50th anniversary of the MCV was celebrated with a professionally organised parade.
 Members of the Grand Ducal family watched from the balcony of the Deutschhaus.
 The 1913 parade, marking the MCV's 75th anniversary, was the largest to date, with 100,000 visitors, including 40,000 from outside Mainz.
 Grand Duke Ernst Ludwig, Grand Duchess Eleonore, and a 25-strong entourage watched from the Erthaler Hof balcony.
-The 1913 parade inspired Carl Zuckmayer's Die Fastnachtsbeichte, a crime story set during the Mainz carnival.

 The First World War and the occupation of the Rhineland, including Mainz, by French troops halted the parade until 1926.
 In 1927, the Rose Monday Parade resumed to great acclaim, with the regional and interregional tourism industry promoting Mainz Carnival.